Skip to main content

 A Guide is the main deliverable you create and share with clients in Kerdora.
 It's a customizable page that pulls together everything about a client's financial life — their net worth, goals progress, investment breakdown, insurance analysis, changes to be made, and more — into one clean, branded document.
 This walkthrough covers how to build your first Guide and what tools are available to make it yours.

-Guides live under the Overview section inside any client.
-To get started, open a client and click Overview in the left sidebar.
+You build Guides under the Guides section inside any client.
+To get started, open a client and click Guides in the left sidebar.

 How Guides Work